jundalisay/spblist/content/en/superphysics/principles/definitions.md

-Pointization | the conversion of goods and services into points Products | a good that is processed and is for sale Service | anything that is for sale but does not occupy a specific spacetime
+Pointization | the conversion of goods and services into points Products | a good that is processed and is for sale Service | anything that is for sale but does not occupy a specific spacetime Wealth | the actual quality and quantity of useful goods and services

 ## Material Superphysics